tpwo/pyzet/docs/README.md

 ## Installation

-Install pyzet using one of the methods described in the main readme, e.g.:
+If you haven't already, install pyzet using one of the methods described in the main readme, e.g.:

     pip install pyzet